 Give your phone more support when it's connected to the Osmo Pocket.
 Also features a cold shoe mount so you can add a microphone or light to the top of your phone.
 Love this because it reduces the strain on the lightning/usb port.

 I find it difficult to use the on screen app controls to smoothly control the gimbal while filming - the DJI control wheel helps a lot by offering you greater precision when tilting and panning the gimbal.
 Can be used with one hand, and eliminates the need for your phone to be attached to the Osmo Pocket to control the gimbal tilt/pan.

-I've linked below all of the compatable memory cards at DJI and Amazon.
+I've linked below all of the compatible memory cards at DJI and Amazon.
 Amazon usually has a better price, just a heads up.

 The Osmo Pocket is a small camera, and it's easy to accidentally drop or put on a questionable surface when you're done using it - it helps to have a good case for the camera.
 Not only for protection, but it gives you a place to keep all of your Osmo Pocket, accessories and cables in one place so you don't lose them.
 The Polar Pro case is made to securely house the Osmo Pocket and all of the DJI accessories installed.

 If you're looking for an upgraded action camera holder, either of these will work great.
 If you're looking for a smaller mount, check out the DJI Osmo Pocket Accessory Mount, and if you're looking for a mount that is a little beefier and has multiple attachement points, check out the Polar Pro Action Mount for DJI Osmo Pocket.
 The Polar Pro is a little more expensive, but allows you to mount your camera sideways, which is helpful sometimes.